bg-slate

 Where our four kinds of lobster come from:

-Maine Lobster, also known as North American Lobster, comes from New England and Canada
+North American Lobster, also known as Maine or Maritime Lobster, comes from New England and Canada

 NOT TOO LITTLE, NOT TOO BIG